udgsg/Hackathon2021/README.md

 ### 2: weeks of planning (It's fun) !

-### 3: project tracks to understand the impact of "Misinformation" in our society and it's implications !
+### 3: project tracks to understand the impact of "Misinformation" in our society and its implications !

 ### 4: GSG at UD is taking first step towards the fight against "Misinformation" !